crowdsecurity/cs-magento-bouncer/doc/DEVELOPER.md

 Then you can use the `run-test.sh` script to run the tests:

 - the first parameter specifies if you want to run the test on your machine (`host`) or in the docker containers (`docker`).
-You can also use `ci` if you want to have the same behavior as in Github action.
+You can also use `ci` if you want to have the same behavior as in GitHub action.
 - the second parameter list the test files you want to execute.
 If empty, all the test suite will be launched.

 For example: